 HVAC and Air Filtration

-RISD is consulting with health experts, an industrial hygienist and mechanical engineering consultants on a building-by-building basis.
-Generally, RISD is undertaking a number of actions to upgrade building filtration and maximize fresh air intake and exhaust in our buildings including:
+In consultation with health experts, an industrial hygienist and mechanical engineering consultants, RISD is continually taking action to upgrade filtration, fresh air intake and exhaust in campus buildings.
+These measures include:

 - maximizing the outdoor air intake settings on all mechanical systems as well as utilizing guidelines created by the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE)